yogurt-foundation/yogurt-css-documentation/docs/svg/fill.md

 ## Fill

-Utilities for styling the fill of SVG elements.
+Utilities for sets the color to paint an SVG.

 ### Class